-This button (RT only) lets you configure the action of the Apply button as well as the Analyze button with DPOJET, and to determine whether to use a new or a previously acquired waveform.
+This lets you configure the action of the Apply button as well as the Analyze button with DPOJET, and to determine whether to use a new or a previously acquired waveform.
 Press here for Apply and Analyze button configuration options.